-Planning on tromping up a snowy peak this winter?
-Or lacing up for an ultra-long fall trail run?
+Planning on tromping through frosted peaks after the Polar Vortex, heading out for a hike during this spring’s colossal snow melt or lacing up for an ultra-long trail run?
 The extra layer of protection from gaiters will help keep your outing a challenging adventure rather than a painful sufferfest.

 While waterproof hiking boots or ski boots will provide a huge amount of protection, hiking gaiters work in tandem with your boots to protect the little nooks and crannies that are vulnerable to being encroached by abrasive environments or sneaky drops of rain or snow – like the top of the boot.

 Whether snow, rain or overgrown trails are the terrain du jour, there are different types of gaiters that excel for different activities, each with different features.
 But which kind of gaiter you need largely depends on what you’ll be doing.
 So how do you choose?